csc309-2023wi/restify-p3/frontend/README.md

 ## Code Organization

--   `public`: folder containing static assets that will be included in the build
+-   `public/`: folder containing static assets that will be included in the build

-    -   `favicon.ico`: the website icon
+    -   `icons/`: This folder contains SVG icons used throughout the web application.
+    -   `images/`: This folder contains various images (in PNG, WEBP, or ICO formats) used throughout the web application.
-    -   `index.html`: the main HTML file for the application
+    -   `index.html`: This is the main HTML file that gets served to the client, and serves as the entry point for the React application.
-    -   `logo192.png`: image used for mobile devices
-    -   `logo512.png`: image used for progressive web apps
-    -   `manifest.json`: metadata for the web app manifest
-    -   `robots.txt`: file for search engine crawlers
+    -   `manifest.json`: This is a web application manifest file that provides metadata about the application (such as its name, icons, and theme color) to the browser.
+    -   `robots.txt`: This is a file used to give instructions to web robots (such as search engine crawlers) about which pages or files to crawl or avoid.

--   `src`: folder containing source code for the React application
+-   `src/`: folder containing source code for the React application

     -   `components/`: folder containing reusable components